 The Naval Reserve Officer Training Corps (NROTC) Program is divided into two major categories of students, those who are on Navy scholarship (Scholarship Program) and those who are not (College Program).
 Four-year Navy or Marine Corps ROTC scholarships are awarded to prospective first-year college students annually by the Naval Service Training Command on a competitive basis nationwide.
 These scholarships provide full tuition, fees, a $375 book allowance, uniforms, and a $250-$400 subsistence allowance per month depending on the year of the student.
 Four-year NROTC national scholarship awardees who attend Maine Maritime Academy receive either free room and board while living in Curtis Hall or a $1,000 stipend per semester if living off campus.

 NROTC students who are not on scholarship are enrolled in the NROTC College Program.
-College Program students receive uniforms and books for Naval Science courses for the entire time they are enrolled, and a subsistence allowance of $350 per month during the junior year and $400 per month during the senior year.
-College Program students may compete for scholarships during their first two years at college.
+College Program students receive uniforms and books for Naval Science courses for the entire time they are enrolled, and a subsistence allowance of $350 per month during the junior year and $400 per month during the senior year if selected for Advanced Standing.
+College Program students may compete for scholarships during their first three years at college.
 If selected for scholarship, College Program students will receive the same benefits as four-year national scholarship recipients, but not the room and board gratuity from MMA.
-The length of these scholarships (3.5, 3, 2.5, or 2 years) is dependent on when the student is selected for the scholarship and becomes physically qualified.
+The length of these scholarships (3 or 2 years) is dependent on when the student is selected for the scholarship.
 College Program students incur no obligation to the Navy until they begin their junior year or are awarded and accept a scholarship.

 NROTC graduates are eligible for active duty commissions in the Navy or Marine Corps.
 Please refer to the section on Naval Service Commissioning Programs in this catalog for more information.
 Accepting a NROTC scholarship after accepting standard financial aid may result in an adjustment of financial aid funds.